 When the various nursing institutions come together for partnership, they pull together their workforce and bring the available learning resources to be shared.
 When the trainers come together, they provide adequate support to the nursing students.
 The inconvenience of having to wait for one or a few professors to address all the student needs will come to an end.

 In partnership, students also get to work together with practicing and established nurses.
 The practicing nurses in health care setups can help in providing training to nursing students.
 In this manner, the problem of nurse trainers will reduce.
-This opens opportunities to the aspiring nursing students who fear the challenges of nursing trainers in various institutions.
+This opens opportunities for aspiring nursing students who fear the challenges of nursing trainers in various institutions.

 Partnership in Nurse Learning Equips the Trainers with Current Practices: